|

 Dennis is seeking.

-not bring about a better world and it does not bring back the dead.
-It mostly
+vengeance.
+It does not bring about a better world and it does not bring back the

-satisfies people's thirst for revenge.
-And revenge is not a good thing for
+dead.
+It mostly satisfies people's thirst for revenge.
+And revenge is not a good

-people in a society to believe in and to act upon.
-Cool, calm, reasoned justice,
+thing for people in a society to believe in and to act upon.
+Cool, calm,

-yes, but not revenge, because a belief in the virtues of revenge tends to
+reasoned justice, yes, but not revenge, because a belief in the virtues of

 And, unfortunately, feelings of revenge too often result in gross